 1945 - On 30 January advanced Soviet troops reach the Oder River, less than 70 km away from the centre of Berlin.

-The declaration also announces that a "conference of United Nations" will be held in San Francisco in April.
-However, while the UN will be established, Stalin fails to allow free and fair elections in the Eastern European countries the Soviets occupy after the war.
+However, while the UN is established, Stalin fails to allow free and fair elections in the Eastern European countries the Soviets occupy after the war.